MengeCrowdSim/Menge/doc/mengeDetails/elements.md

 		+ [Velocity Modifiers](@ref page_VelMod): A mechanism through which an agent's preferred velocity can be modified based on aribtrary simulation state.
 	- Future Elements

-		There are plans to extend Menge's expressive ability by adding new element types.
-We are always open to suggestions which will increase Menge's usefulness.
+		There are plans to extend %Menge's expressive ability by adding new element types.
+We are always open to suggestions which will increase %Menge's usefulness.

 		- Agent Sources: Entities which can dynamically introduce new agents into the simulation at arbitrary times rather than purely as initial conditions.